knative/serving/community/ROLES.md

 *   Capable of directly applying lgtm + approve labels for any PR

-    *   Expected to respect OWNERS files approvals and use standard procedure for merging code
+    *   Expected to respect CODEOWNERS files approvals and use standard procedure for merging code

 *   Expected to work to holistically maintain the health of the project through: